Explaining some of the everyday words in English, that are easy to confuse

 C3 Since you arrived, he's been really happy.

 1.3.
 If the whole sentence refers to past time, the main clause.will contain a verb in the past perfect tense.
-The since clause generally contains a verb in the simple past tense (preterite).
+The since clause generally contains a verb in the simple past tense (preterite) or an adverbial referring to the past.

 D1